kontainapp/km/docs/signals.md

 * [Anatomy of an ELF core file - https://www.gabriel.urdhr.fr/2015/05/29/core-file/](https://www.gabriel.urdhr.fr/2015/05/29/core-file/)

 Coredumps are ELF format files with header type ET_CORE.
-Unlike object files and executables, coredump files only contain an ELF header, a single PT_NOTE program header area, and one or more PT_LOAD program header areas.
+Unlike object files and executable files, coredump files only contain an ELF header, a single PT_NOTE program header area, and one or more PT_LOAD program header areas.

-The PT_NOTE area contains lots of information about the proccess the core describes.
+The PT_NOTE area contains lots of information about the process the core describes.
 See below for details.

 The PT_LOAD areas describe
 As (with data). core dump only contains a program header table (Elf64_Phdr) with the following entries: